-Sandy’s Donuts is the result of one man, Sandy Ostlund’s unfortunate job loss and love for making donuts.
-Former farmer, truck driver preacher, service station owner, baker, bus driver, Sandy lost his job running a trucking company at 55 years old.
-He found it very difficult to find a job and soon became very frustrated.
-A good friend and neighbor suggested to him, “Why don’t you open a donut shop”.
-Now you might think that odd suggestion but what you don’t know is that Sandy loved to make donuts.
-As a child his mother had taught him to make donuts in a cast iron pan on a coal burning stove using her buttermilk donut recipe.
-As an adult he would make them often and deliver them to his friends and neighbors and they were delicious.
+Sandy’s Donuts was the creation of Sandy Ostlund and his love for making donuts.
+In 1983 Sandy lost his job running a trucking company.
+He was 55 years old and had a difficult time finding a new job.
+He was becoming very frustrated.
+A good friend suggested that he open a donut shop.
+You might find this to be an odd suggestion, but Sandy’s friends and family knew that he loved making donuts.
+When Sandy was a child, his mother taught him to make donuts in a cast iron pan on a coal-burning stove using her very own buttermilk donut recipe.
+As an adult he would make them often for his friends who found them delicious.

-It also so happens that the bakery in West Fargo, where Sandy lived, had closed down in the past year and was sitting empty.
-Sandy took the idea and ran with it.
-After some research and talking to a donut shop in another town, he borrowed some money, bought some equipment and started making donuts on Sept.
-13th 1983.
-It was hit!
-The people of West Fargo loved Sandy and boy did they love his donuts.
+It so happens that the bakery in West Fargo, where Sandy lived, had closed down and was sitting empty.
+After some research the idea for Sandy’s Donuts was conceived.
+He borrowed a little money, bought some equipment, and started making donuts on September 13, 1983.
+It was an instant hit.

-The three of them did not always get along but they made a good team and Sandy’s continued to grow.
-They moved to a new location a few blocks away on Dec.
-29th 2002.
-It was an old Hardees building and it gave them twice the space and much need parking.
-This is also when Mark took over running the business.
-Donna retired but Sandy did not want to stop doing what he loved to do.
-He slowed down, but was still an important part of the business.
-October 13th 2008 Sandy passed away after having a stroke a few months earlier that he did not recover from.
-He had still been working every day until the stroke.
+The three of them made a good team and Sandy’s continued to grow.
+They moved to a new location just a few blocks away on December 29, 2002.
+This new location, a former Hardee’s building, gave them twice the space and much needed parking and is now their Flagship Location.
+At this time Mark took over running the business.
+Donna retired but Sandy kept on doing what he loved to do.
+He slowed down but was still an important part of the business.
+On October 13, 2008, Sandy passed away from complications of a stroke he suffered just a few months earlier.
+He had still been working every day right up until the stroke.

 “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.” -Maria Robinson